Momentum-Team-17/course/phase4/intro-agile.md

 **You will not begin writing code for your project until all the planning is done.**

-## 🎯 Learning Objectives & Agenda
+## 🎯 Objectives

 - What is agile development?
-- Forming final project groups
+- Forming final project teams
 - Brainstorming product ideas

 ## 📖 Read | 📺 Watch | 🎧 Listen